Cyberpunk 2077: Phantom Liberty gets September 2023 release date at Xbox Showcase

-Phantom Liberty, an expansion for Cyberpunk 2077, was announced at last year’s Game Awards.
+Phantom Liberty, an expansion for Cyberpunk 2077, was featured at last year’s Game Awards.
 At the 2023 Xbox Bethesda Games Showcase, fans got a release date: September 26th, 2023.

 Introducing Idris Elba as Solomon Reed, an FIA Agent for the NUSA.
 Team up and take on an impossible mission of espionage & survival in #PhantomLiberty, a spy-thriller expansion for #Cyberpunk2077 set in an all new district of Night City.
 Coming 2023 to PC, PS5 & Xbox Series X|S. pic.twitter.com/jjTuv5PDXA